 - 2 teaspoons paprika (sweet Hungarian, ground)

-- 1-2 teaspoons paprika (hot Hungarian, ground)
+- 1 to 2 teaspoons paprika (hot Hungarian, ground)

 - 2 tablespoons tomato paste